 The Excessive Fear of Obese People

-Have you ever tried to control your anxiety around fat people, and found that you just couldn’t?
+Do you experience unexplained fear or disgust when you see someone overweight?
+Have you tried to control your anxiety around fat people and found that you just couldn’t?
 You may have a fear of fat people.
-It might give you some closure to know that there is a fat phobia name for what you’re experiencing.

-What is The Fear of Obese People Called?
+What Is the Fear of Obese People Called?

 What Fat Phobia Is All About